lordgabriel98/PLTable/README.md

-# This repo is for the web scraping the Premier League table.
+# This repo is for web scraping the Premier League table.